igorfyago/PaintShop/README.md

 # PaintShop

-1. How to Test samples:
+1. How to unittest all samples:

 > python TestPaintshop.py

-2. How to Run:
+2. How to run one file at a time:

 > python PaintShop.py ./test/input_0.txt